 - 250 g matured rice bran mixture Optional *1

 - 2 inch Kelp (5cm)

 - 6-8 outer leaves cabbage for maturing the rice bran bed

-Add another cabbage leaves, cover with the rice bran, flatten the top surface and wipe off to clean the container with wet cloths.
+- Add another cabbage leaf, cover with the rice bran, flatten the top surface and wipe off to clean the container with wet cloths.